Are you a city dweller itching to move towards an off grid life? If so, you need to get started on off grid living preparation.

 We are working on additional off grid living posts to flesh out some of the ideas in this one.
 Have any tips/advice?
 We’d love to hear from you.

-While this short list will help organize your plans, there are many other ways to get ready to move off the grid.
-What are you doing?
-Let us know in the comments below.
+While this shortlist will help organize your plans, there are many other ways to get ready to move off the grid.
+Do your research and start planning now.